yura-shutkin/k8s-lab/scenarios/vault-agent-integration/README.md

 - helm
 - 2 terminal windows:
     - T1: terminal for minikube
-    - T2: terminal for this scenario
+    - T2: (default if T1 not specified) terminal for this scenario
 - terraform
 - 2 records in /etc/hosts (or one if you wish to combine them)
   ```